johndpope/starters/textual-inversion/README.md

 Uploading file embeddings_gs-6099.pt Uploaded!
 ```

+**In the future, steps 7 and 8 won't be necessary.
+You'll be able to access output data from previous zepls seamlessly but this is still in development :)**

 9. The second step is to generate new images.
 We will run the txt2img python script using the unweave CLI with the following arguments.

 ```bash